Mixed Recycling in Blue or Green Bins (in trash locations)

 Corrugated Cardboard Boxes

-- Flatten and put in designated area, different in each building
+- Flatten boxes and put in designated area, different in each recycle area

 Styrofoam